Bourgoin v La Compagnie du Chemin de Fer de Montréal, Ottawa & Occidental, and Ross: Ruling on the constitutional issue

 The Committee gave its decision on the constitutional issue on February 26, 1880.
 Unlike the hearing on the arbitration issue, the Committee was only composed of three members, as Sir Robert P. Collier was not present.
 Sir James Colvile again gave the decision of the Committee, this time ruling in favour of the quarry operators.

 He held that the transaction concerning the railway and the government of Quebec did much more than simply transfer the railway property to the province.
 In addition to the notarial deed transferring the property, the government of Quebec had enacted a statute which merged the railway company with another railway, the North Shore railway, and declared the new railway company to be a provincial railway and subject to the Quebec Railway Act.

 Colvile held that these changes were beyond the legislative authority of the province.
 The railway had previously been transferred to federal jurisdiction, by a federal statute enacted under s.
 92(10)(c) of the British North America Act, 1867 (now the Constitution Act, 1867).
 Once the railway had been transferred from provincial jurisdiction to federal jurisdiction, the province lost the power to pass legislation to reorganise the railway and regulate it under provincial railway legislation.
 For the transfer of property to the province to be valid, it would have had to be ratified by the federal Parliament, which had never occurred.
 The property of the railway was therefore subject to ordinary process for the enforcement of debts and civil judgments, such as an arbitration award.

+As was the practice of the Judicial Committee at that time, Colville gave the decision for the entire committee, with no reasons from any of the other judges.